SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### Encapsulation and Enumeration {#protobufs-encapsulation}

-It is possible to embed one protocol buffer specification inside another using the =embedded= term.
+It is possible to embed one protocol buffer specification inside another using the `embedded` term.
 The  following   example  shows  a vector of numbers being placed in an envelope that contains a command enumeration.

 Enumerations are a compact method of sending   tokens from one system to